 Kelsey J. O'Connor

-I am a Senior Researcher in the Economics of Well-Being at STATEC Research, the research division of the National Institute of Statistics and Economic Studies of the Grand Duchy of Luxembourg.
+I am a Senior Researcher in the Economics of Well-Being at STATEC Research, the research department of the National Institute of Statistics and Economic Studies of the Grand Duchy of Luxembourg.

-My goal is to contribute research leading ultimately to a redefinition of success in national discourse, thereby supporting systems, both public and private, to promote subjective well-being.
-The foundations for this research came from studying with Richard Easterlin and Jeffrey Nugent at the University of Southern California (USC).
-Professor Easterlin also connected me with Gallup, the International Society for Quality-of-Life Studies, and eminent researchers.
+My goal is to contribute research leading ultimately to a redefinition of success in national discourse.
+As part of this, I cohost STATEC Research’s Measuring Progress and Well-being Research Seminar.
+My research foundations came from studying with Richard Easterlin and Jeffrey Nugent at the University of Southern California (USC).
+Professor Easterlin also connected me with Gallup, the International Society for Quality-of-Life Studies (ISQOLS), and eminent researchers.
 I have been very fortunate.

-I am also a Research Fellow with the Institute of Labor Economics (IZA), and Global Labor Organization (GLO).
+I am also a Research Fellow with the Institute of Labor Economics (IZA) and Global Labor Organization (GLO).
+In 2021, I received the Young Scholar Award from ISQOLS, and in 2025, the Ruut Veenhoven award for excellence in happiness studies.

 Prior to USC, I completed a BS in economics and business and an MS in mineral economics at Colorado School of Mines, and worked at an independent advisory (Duff & Phelps) where I estimated the value (>$35 billion) of mining companies for financial and tax reporting purposes.